 A Sunset Ridge Story - Building a New Generation

-One of Robert Mazur's greatest passion projects was directing a short documentary about his home town's elementary school of Northfiled.
+One of Robert Mazur's greatest passion projects was directing a short documentary about his home town's elementary school of Northfield.
 The school community of Sunset Ridge reached out to Robert in 2016 with the interests of having him create a film about transiting from an old facility to a new state of the art learning center.
 Two years later, the film premiered in the new school auditorium to the entire student population with a 2nd screening for the Village of Northfield.

 Old World Industries